litex-hub/fpga_101/lab004/README.md

 2) Compile the CPU firmware:
   - cd firmware && make all
 3) Start the LiteX Terminal:
-  - python3(.6) lxterm /dev/ttyUSBX --kernel firmware/firmware.bin
+  - python3(.6) litex_term /dev/ttyUSBX --kernel firmware/firmware.bin
 4) Verify that you are able to interact with the CPU (help for available commands) and test the display and led.
 5) Create a switches_test that recopie the values of the 16 switches to the 16